Joshabracks/platform-science-code-challenge/README.md

 - [getAssignments](https://github.com/Joshabracks/platform-science-code-challenge/blob/main/src/assignments.ts#L36): Loads Drivers and Addresses from files and matches by suitability score ratings starting from highest to lowest possible score

   - **parameters**:
-    - **driverInput**: string (OPTIONAL) - Line separated list of driver names.  if not provided, the program will attempt to fetch the value from .env or default specified files
+    - **driverInput**: string (OPTIONAL) - Line separated list of driver names or file path.  if not provided, the program will attempt to fetch the value from .env or default specified files.
+If a filepath is given, the file must have a file extension, or it the program will attempt to read it as a list instead of fetching from the file.
-    - **addressInput**:  string (OPTIONAL) - Line separated list of destination street addresses. if not provided, the program will attempt to fetch the value form .env or default specified files
+    - **addressInput**:  string (OPTIONAL) - Line separated list of destination street addresses or filepath. if not provided, the program will attempt to fetch the value form .env or default specified files.
+If a filepath is given, the file must have a file extension, or it the program will attempt to read it as a list instead of fetching from the file.
   - **returns**: [Assignments](https://github.com/Joshabracks/platform-science-code-challenge/blob/main/src/assignments.ts#L23)
     - **matches**: [DriverAddressMatch](https://github.com/Joshabracks/platform-science-code-challenge/blob/main/src/assignments.ts#L16)[ ] - set of driver / address matches with suitablity scores
     - **leftoverDrivers**: [Driver](https://github.com/Joshabracks/platform-science-code-challenge/blob/main/src/driver.ts#L6)[ ] - remaining drivers if number of drivers is greater than addresses